Rise-group/urban_growth_vs_public_policies/README.md

 <img src="figs/logo_rise_eafit.png" alt="RiSE-group logo" align="middle" width ="380" height="100">

-Evaluating sensitivity of planning policy on urban growth using the Machine Learning and the SLEUTH Cellular Automata models
+Evaluating the sensitivity of water protection policy on urban growth predictions using models based on machine learning and the SLEUTH CA: A case study of Jiaxing
 =================================================================================